Coders-HQ/CodersHQ/README.rst

     $ docker-compose -f local.yml run --rm django python manage.py migrate
     $ docker-compose -f local.yml run --rm django python manage.py createsuperuser

-Follow the rest of the README for more information and use ``/admin`` to edit and create hackathons.
+Follow the rest of the README for more information and use ``/admin`` to edit and create challenges.

 Getting Up and Running Locally With Docker